MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_correct.rst

 	 Example: :expr:`cortol = 1e- 8`.

 	**corset**
-	 A *log* specifying to update the correctors strengths for the corrected orbit. (default: :const:`true`).
+	 A *logical* specifying to update the correctors strengths for the corrected orbit. (default: :const:`true`).
 	 Example: :expr:`corset = false`.

 	**monon**